 Fronting the oldest part of town is Playa Pescadores.
 This is the most commercialized beach in Punta del Diablo, but still with just a smattering of beach bars and tourist kiosks lining the boardwalk.

 It is also where the fisherman tie up their boats and unload the fresh catch of the day.
-At the south end of Playa de los Pescadores is the Feira de Artesanos – or the Punta del Diablo Flea Market – where visitors can pick up souvenirs and handmade gifts.
+At the south end of Playa de los Pescadores is Feira de Artesanos – the Punta del Diablo Flea Market – where you can pick up souvenirs and handmade gifts.

 Playa del Rivero

 Just north of Playa Pescadores is Playa del Rivero, the most popular Punta del Diablo, Uruguay beach.
-Much longer than Pescadores and more suitable for both swimming and surfing, Rivero is the beach that most tourists staying in Punta del Diablo visit.
+Much longer than Pescadores and more suitable for both swimming and surfing, Rivero is where most tourists visit.

 Playa Grande, Punta del Diablo